DogeTheBeast/College_notes/PHY 157/Thermodynamics/Cyclic processes/Engines.md

 where, *r* is the compression ratio, and
 ${\gamma}$ is the adiabatic exponent.

+The greater the value of the compression ratio (*r*)

 ## Diesel Engines

 ![[diesel engines.png]]

-Because there is no fuel in the cylinder during the compression stroke, pre-ignition cannot occur, and the compression ratio r can be much higher than for a gasoline engine
+Because there is no fuel in the cylinder during the compression stroke, pre-ignition cannot occur, and the compression ratio *r* can be much higher than for a gasoline engine.

 ---
 Read also -